 Is the oral history recorded in the scrolls plausible?
 In alternating chapters of The Stonehenge Scrolls, archaeologist Maeve Haley’s blog cites the evidence and speculates on the meaning of Stonehenge.

-The Stonehenge Scrolls is available on Kindle and Nook.
+The Stonehenge Scrolls is available in paperback or as an e-book.